anisurrahman072/React-Native-News-2024/ReactNativeSkia1.0.md

 }
 ```

-Now call this \<RichText /> from anywhere in the app.
+Now call this \<RichText /> component from anywhere in the app.
 You will see an output like below.

 ![](./images/ReactNativeSkia1.0/paragraph.png)